Bega Valley Data Collective

-Our mission is to empower our community to thrive together through a wellbeing framework based on collaboration, data and action.
+Our mission is to empower our community to thrive together through a community wellbeing framework based on collaboration, data, and action.

 We have a fantastic team of dedicated volunteers who are passionate about our community and data.